ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Virtual Connection ID Length
 : The length of the virtual connection ID being provided.
 This MUST be a valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
-When forwarding mode is not negotiated, the length MUST be zero.
+When forwarded mode is not negotiated, the length MUST be zero.
 The Virtual Connection ID Length and Connection ID Length SHOULD be equal when possible to avoid the need to resize packets during replacement.

 Virtual Connection ID
 : The peer-chosen connection ID that the sender of forwarded mode packets MUST use when sending.
-The endpoint rewrites forwarding mode packets to contain the correct Connection ID prior to sending them.
+The endpoint rewrites forwarded mode packets to contain the correct Connection ID prior to sending them.

 Stateless Reset Token Length
 : The length of the stateless reset token that may be sent by the client or proxy in response to forwarded mode packets in order to reset the Client<->Target QUIC connection.
-When forwarding mode is not negotiated, the length MUST be zero.
+When forwarded mode is not negotiated, the length MUST be zero.
 Proxies or Clients choosing not to support stateless resets MAY set the length to zero.
 Clients or Proxies receiving a zero-length stateless reset token MUST ignore it.

 Stateless Reset Token
-: A Stateless Reset Token allowing reset of the Client<->Target connection in response to Client<->Target forwarding mode packets.
+: A Stateless Reset Token allowing reset of the Client<->Target connection in response to Client<->Target forwarded mode packets.

 # Client Request Behavior {#request}